 When the bloodline/mud vein is removed, it will result in a better-tasting fillet compared to fillets eaten with the mud vein still in it.

 The bloodline has a large amount of blood in it because it is part of the fish’s circulatory system “hence the name,” and it is also full of nerves due to being the lateral line, which the fish uses to detect tiny vibrations in the water to track down prey.

 Another step you can take that can help alleviate the fishy taste is to do what many walleye anglers do and give the fillets a saltwater bath.
 Soaking the meat in salt water will help remove toxins, blood, or contaminants in the meat.

 You will notice after giving the fillets a short soaking in cold saltwater that the fillets will appear lighter in color and look cleaner.
 So anglers even use soda like Sprite as a soaking medium.

-Lake trout are also fatty and very oily, you will want to remove any fat from the fish, the fatty oils and fat are one of the reasons that taste so fishy.
+Lake trout are also fatty and very oily; you will want to remove any fat from the fish; the fatty oils and fat are one of the reasons that they taste so fishy.